Thanks for emailing that article!

 The basic idea of drug delivery systems for glaucoma is to apply, insert, or inject medication to the eye that will release over weeks or months.
 Various delivery approaches are being developed that can be categorized as: on the eye, in the eye, and around the eye.

-In February 2020, the Glaucoma Research Foundation will be hosting its annual Glaucoma 360 New Horizons Forum in San Francisco.
-One of the exciting symposium sessions will address the topic of “New Medication Delivery Systems for Glaucoma.”
-This discussion will highlight advances in science and medicine that are enabling a whole range of new technologies to deliver anti-glaucoma medications in a more convenient, efficient, and effective manner.
+On February 7, 2020, the Glaucoma Research Foundation hosted its annual Glaucoma 360 New Horizons Forum in San Francisco.
+One of the exciting symposium sessions addressed the topic of “New Medication Delivery Systems for Glaucoma.”
+This discussion highlighted advances in science and medicine that are enabling a whole range of new technologies to deliver anti-glaucoma medications in a more convenient, efficient, and effective manner.

 These new options include but are not limited to: implantable extended-release devices, polymer-based contact lens and intraocular delivery technologies, drug-eluting punctal plugs, microneedle-injection devices, and micro-dosing technology.